Chapter 16 : Changed

 I couldn’t take my eyes off of him, watching every emotion on his face.
 I watched so carefully to see if there was any hint of falseness in his story, but all I could hear was the truth.
 I would have been satisfied with that answer, but there seemed to be more as he continued to wring his hands together and I listened patiently for him to continue.

 ‘Anyway it was during the summer and all of the death eaters were staying at our house.
 Our punishment for failing him.
-Anyway he called a meeting and… he tortured Professor Burbage and then he had her suspended over the table.
+So one day he called a meeting and… he tortured Professor Burbage and then he had her suspended over the table.
 We all had to sit around and just watch her hanging there like she was some sort of amusement, some sort of plaything.
 She was as close to me as you are now.
 She couldn’t move.
 Her hands were tied behind her back and it was like she was screaming in pain, but no sound came out.
 I’ll never forget the look she had in her eyes.
 She was begging for help, but what could we do.
 What could anyone do?’

 He closed his eyes briefly, as a deadened look appeared in them and then pulled his hand through his hair again.
 My eyes were brimming with tears, horrified at what I was hearing.
 I wanted to reach out and comfort him, but I couldn’t move.
 I felt sick.
 I didn’t want to hear anymore.
 I didn’t want to know what happened next.
 I could imagine it well enough, but I couldn’t stop him.
 I could only sit and listen.